 The statement of cash flows presents the significant sources and uses of cash.
-Major sources of operating activity cash inflows include receipts of student tuition and fees of \$7.5 million and receipts from grants and contracts of \$0.8 million, which is down \$0.2 million compared to prior year.
-Cash is also received from other miscellaneous activities such as testing, educational services and Connecticut Credit Assessment Program (CCAP).
-The largest operating cash outflows include salaries paid to employees of \$14.0 million, up 18% from prior year driven by the fact that fiscal year 2023 had an additional payroll check date.
-Operating cash outflows also include vendor payments of \$2.8 million, consistent with prior year.
-Payments to students of \$0.6 million for financial aid refunds and federal grants was down year over year due to the sunset of direct to student pandemic related aid.
-Net cash used in operating activities increased 28% in fiscal year 2023 when compared to fiscal year 2022, reflecting greater personnel costs due to compensation and benefits issued in line with COSC's local employee bargaining unit in addition to the additional payroll cycle.
-The State of Connecticut also directly covered a portion of the cost of fringe benefits for employees valued at \$3.6 million, representing a non-cash transaction for COSC.
+Major sources of operating activity cash inflows include receipts of student tuition and fees of \$8.4 million and receipts from grants and contracts of \$2.4 million, which is up \$1.6 million compared to prior year.
+The largest operating cash outflows include salaries paid to employees of \$13.6 million, which is consistent with fiscal year 2023.
+Operating cash outflows also include vendor payments of \$3.5 million up from \$2.8 million in the prior year.
+Payments to students of \$1.1 million for financial aid refunds and federal grant stipends were up year over year due to additional grant awards received in 2024.
+Net cash used in operating activities decreased 18% in fiscal year 2024 when compared to fiscal year 2023, reflecting greater tuition revenues collected.

 Non capital financing cash flows are derived from State appropriations and federal aid for students.
-Non capital financing cash flows increased 13% in fiscal year 2023 due to increase state appropriations in addition to increased Pell grant revenue.
+Non capital financing cash flows increased 14% in fiscal year 2024 primarily due to an increase in Pell grant revenue.

 Capital and related financing cash flows are derived from capital appropriations from the state.
 Cash provided by investing activities represents amounts of interest income earned on operating fund cash balances invested by the State treasurer on behalf of COSC and distributed quarterly which increased year over year due to increased return rates from the State's short term investment pool.
-The increase in cash coupled with increasing federal interest rates caused the College's interest income to grow materially between years.
+The increase in cash coupled with increasing federal interest rates caused COSC's interest income to grow materially between years.